 Master’s Student Representative: Fernanda Rodrigues da Silva.

-PHD Student Representative: Débora Wissmann.
+Doctoral Student Representative: Débora Wissmann.

 Teaching Representative: Juracy Ignez Assmann Saraiva, Magna Lima Magalhães, Daniel Conte, Cláudia Schemes, Saraí Patrícia Schmidt e Fernando Simões Antunes Junior